SlippingGitty/Linux-Surface-Wizard/README.md

-# Linux-Surface Wizard for Debian-based Distros that use systemd
+# Linux-Surface Wizard for Distros that use systemd

 Requirements: `dialog` and `bash`
   * Set a password for the root user.
 This script uses `su -c` rather than `sudo`.